 Towards the end of our project and the year, Clare Sexton left Valence House for a new post at Tate Britain – they are really very lucky!
 Our goodbye to Clare was with our close of project event, a musical evening performed by the talented Patricia Hammond (mezzo soprano) and Matt Redman.
 They performed songs from the era of the Crimean War, some of which were directly about the war.
-The finale, Home Sweet Home, can be viewed here:
+The finale, Home Sweet Home, can be viewed on YouTube.

 - Two further collections of Basil Fanshawe’s letters are being transcribed for publication, so watch this space for more details!

 - The exhibition Sebastopol to Dagenham is being booked to travel to other venues – if you know of a place that would be interested, please let us know.